[Fall/Winter 2025] This season's best hard shell jackets, essential for the harsh snowy mountains, and tips on how to choose them safely

 - 12. Low-cost hard shells for backcountry use

-- 5 important points to consider when choosing a hard shell jacket that won't go wrong
+- Five important points to remember when choosing a hard shell jacket

 - What is a hard shell?

-- Important points when choosing a hard shell jacket: Choose the type that suits your needs
+- Important point 1 when choosing a hard shell jacket: Choose the right type for your needs

-- Important points when choosing a hard shell jacket: Choose fabrics and materials that are waterproof and breathable.
+- Important point 2 when choosing a hard shell jacket: Choose waterproof and breathable fabrics and materials

-- Important points when choosing a hard shell jacket: Consider the balance between the thickness (durability) of the fabric and weight
+- Important point 3 when choosing a hard shell jacket: Consider the balance between fabric thickness (durability) and weight

-- Important Point 4 when choosing a hard shell jacket: Check if it has the necessary functions
+- Important point 4 when choosing a hard shell jacket: Make sure it has the necessary features

-- 5 important points when choosing a hard shell jacket: Check the size and comfort
+- Important points for choosing a hard shell jacket: Check the fit and comfort

 - summary